therubini/Live-Project/README.md

 For the last two weeks of my time at the tech academy, I worked with my peers in a team developing a full scale MVC/Entity Framework Code First in C#.
 Working with the .NET Framework was a great learning oppertunity for fixing bugs, cleaning up code, and adding requested features.
 There were some big changes that could have been a large time sink, but working in a scrum envirnoment with Azure DevOps Server, we used what we had to deliver what was needed on time.
 I saw how a good developer works with what they have to make a quality product.
 I worked on several back end stories.
 Because much of the site had already been built, there were also a good deal of front end stories and UX improvements that needed to be completed, all of varying degrees of difficulty.
 Everyone on the team had a chance to work on front end and back end stories.
 Over the two week sprint I also had the opportunity to work on some other project management and team programming skills that I'm confident I will use again and again on future projects.
 <br />
 Below are descriptions of some of the stories I worked on, along with code snippets and navigation links.
-I also have some full code files in this repo for the larger functionalities I implemented.
 <br />

 ## **Back End Stories**